saur-bh/summachar-mob-app/README.md

-# Summachar mobile application testing using webDriverio
+# Summachar mobile application testing using webdriverIO

 The test is conducted on real android device (RealMe 8 Pro).